cerner/smart-on-fhir-tutorial/README.md

 ## 9.1 Create Launch Scenarios

-You'll create scenarios for the first two types of launches in the HSPC sandbox.
+You'll create scenarios for the first two types of launches in the logica sandbox.
 [Click here](https://healthservices.atlassian.net/wiki/spaces/HSPC/pages/65011892/Sandbox+Launch+Scenarios) for more detail.

 First, we need to create a couple of personas for the providers and patients that we will be simulating in this scenario:

 - [ ] Click the `Personas` link on the left side of your sandbox dashboard.

-You'll create one provider persona by clicking the `For Provider` button and one patient persona by clicking the `For Patient` button.
+You'll create or select one provider persona by clicking the darker blue `Practitioner` button and one patient persona by clicking the lighter blue `Patient` button.
 Follow these steps for each:

 - [ ] Click the appropriate button.

 - [ ] Find or create an interesting patient or provider you'd like to use and click on them.
-      _Note: Use the `Open Patient Data Manager` button to dive deeper into the patients and their associated resources_.
+      _Note: If you would like to create a patient or provider, navigate to the `Practitioners` and `Patients` sections on the lefthand side.
+Clicking on a patient will allow you to dive deeper into the patients and their associated resources_.

-- [ ] Confirm the patient details in the right-hand column, and click `Select this Patient` when done.

 - [ ] Chose any user id and password and jot them down.

-- [ ] Click the `Save` button.

 Now on to the scenarios, which you'll build two of.

 - [ ] Click the `Launch Scenarios` link on the left side of your sandbox dashboard.

+- [ ] Click the `+` button on the right side of the dashboard.

+- [ ] Select your app

 - [ ] Choose your provider persona for one scenario, and patient persona for the 2nd.

 For the provider scenario, you'll need to provide the patient context.
-In the `Select the Patient Context` screen:
+In the `Additional launch context` screen:

-- [ ] Find your patient by name using the search function.
+- [ ] Find your patient by name using the search function and select them.

-- [ ] Click the `Select this Patient` button.

-Now, we need to select the app that will be launched:

-- [ ] Click on the blue gear button on your app's tile.

-- [ ] Write a clever description for your launch scenario.

-- [ ] Check the `Launch Embedded` box.

-- [ ] Click the `Save` button.

 If you did most things right, you should see two new launch scenarios listed on the `Launch Scenario` dashboard.
 Yay!